nashville-software-school/client-side-mastery/book-5-honey-rae-repairs/chapters/LEARN_POST_DETAILS.md

+# Viewing a Post
-# In this chapter you will implement the following user stories for the [Post Details](./LEARN_WIREFRAME.md#-post-details) view:
+In this chapter you will implement the following user stories for the [Post Details](./LEARN_WIREFRAME.md#-post-details) view:

 **Given** the user wishes to view a post
 **When** the user clicks on the title of a post